 The Village Square provides for multi-family residential options in and around the core.
-These are located in mixed-use buildings and expand the community's affordable housing choices.
+This housing is located in mixed-use buildings and expands the community's affordable housing choices.

-The Village Square has the community's highest densities and built forms, yet is designed to respect views and existing character.
+The Village Square has the community's highest densities and building forms, yet is designed to respect views and existing character.
 It is appealing and safe for pedestrians of all ages.